Ex-Dallas officer who killed neighbor found guilty of murder

 After the verdict was read, Guyger sat alone, weeping, at the defense table.

-Family members are expected to testify about how they were affected by the killing of Jean, an accountant from the Caribbean island nation of St. Lucia.
+Prosecutors also submitted text messages — accepted as evidence over defense objections — that indicated Guyger lacks sensitivity toward black people.
+In one, she suggests participants at a Martin Luther King Jr. Day parade in Dallas could be persuaded to go home with the use of physical violence and pepper spray.
+In a message sent to Guyger’s phone, the messenger suggests she would like a German shepherd because the dog is racist.
+Guyger declares that she hates “everything and everyone but y’all.”

 Guyger’s defense attorneys can argue that she deserves a light sentence because she acted out of sudden fear and confusion.
-The judge is expected to provide guidance on sentencing law; she could be sentenced five to 99 years in prison under Texas law.
+The judge is expected to provide guidance on sentencing law.

 The basic facts of the unusual shooting were not in dispute throughout the trial.
 After a long shift at work and still in uniform, Guyger walked up to Jean’s apartment — which was on the fourth floor, directly above hers on the third — and found the door unlocked.
 Thinking the apartment was her own, she drew her service weapon and entered.